omahs/jelly-verse-contracts/audit/report.md

 - Pass the `VestingPosition` struct to the `vestedAmount` function in `VestingLib/VestingLibChest` instead of the index to avoid code duplication.
 - Change function reference parameters in external functions from memory to calldata.
 - Improve NatSpec, more detailed descriptions/explanations.
+- Use same License Identifier and compiler versions across codebase.
+- Lower number of local variables in `propose` and `proposeCustom` or make internal function to remove need of viaIR.